Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Results

 When the results were significant, participants tended to perceive the robot in line with \textit{gender stereotypes} (see Section \ref{reasonstomanipulate}).
 They attributed more communal traits to female robots than to male robots \cite{bernotat2021fe,eyssel2012s} (\cite{bernotat2017shape} marginally significant) and more agentic traits to male robots than to female robots \cite{eyssel2012s}.
 They showed higher affective trust towards female robots than towards male robots \cite{bernotat2017shape,bernotat2021fe}, and rated the female robot as more suitable for stereotypical ``female" tasks \cite{bernotat2017shape,bernotat2021fe,eyssel2012s} and the male robot as more suitable for stereotypically ``male” tasks \cite{eyssel2012s}.
 Moreover, they donated more money \cite{makenova2018exploring,siegel2009persuasive}, said more words \cite{powers2005eliciting}, and smiled more to female robots than to male robots \cite{sandygulova2018age}.
 The only studies that were counterintuitive in terms of gender stereotypes were Chita-Tegmark et al.'s \cite{chita2019gender} where, in contrast with the authors' expectations, the male robot was perceived as more emotionally intelligent than the female one, and Bernotat et al.'s \cite{bernotat2017shape,bernotat2021fe}, where, as opposed to the author's assumptions, the female robot elicited more cognitive trust than the male robot.

 Very few studies disclosed a significant main effect of the robot's genderedness on \textit{crucial HRI constructs} (see Section \ref{reasonstomanipulate}).
 In \cite{jung2016feminizing}, the female robot was rated significantly higher in animacy and anxiety than the male one, and in \cite{law2021interplay}, it was trusted significantly less.
 Interestingly, some of these studies report conflicting evidence.
 For instance, the male robot was perceived as more anthropomorphic than the female robot in \cite{jung2016feminizing}, while it was perceived as more machinelike in \cite{paetzel2016congruency}.
-To summarize, the literature shows very limited evidence that genderedness can affect crucial constructs for the HRI, such as likability, trust, acceptance, as it perhaps does with virtual personal assistants (VPAs).